-panama converts energies and oscillator strengths to a spectrum broadened by gaussian functions and/or calculates non-relaxed difference densities of excitations.
+panama converts energies and oscillator strengths to a spectrum broadened by of excitations.

-past translates and rotates coordinates in the principal axis system and prints out the rotational constants.
+Gaussian functions and/or calculates non-relaxed difference densities past translates and rotates coordinates in the principal axis system and prints out the rotational constants.

 raman calculates vibrational frequencies and Raman intensities.
 See Section 15.2 for explanation.